magento/pwa-studio/pwa-devdocs/src/tutorials/create-taglist-component/index.md

 // This is a component responsible for rendering a single tag const Tag = props => {

-    // Destructure the props object into variables const { value } = props;
+    // Destructuring the props object into variables const { value } = props;

     // Return the tag string inside a list item element